2024-25 Ski Season Progress Report as of March 31, 2025

 100%

 Utah: Utah's November was slightly below average in both snowfall and end of month open terrain.
 Alta opened more than half of runs in early December but other areas were very limited with base depths less than 3 feet.
 December snowfall before Christmas was less than 2 feet.
 3 feet fell during the holiday week, but not much more terrain opened until after New Year's.
 Average 2 feet of snow fell in early January.
 Mid-January snowfall was 2-3 feet in the Cottonwoods and one foot elsewhere.
 No more than 6 inches fell in late January.
 The two AR's in the first half of February dumped 5+ feet in the Cottonwoods and 3-4 feet elsewhere.
 After 2-3 feet of snow during the third week of February, the last week was warm with spring conditions.
+During the first half of March it snowed 5-6 feet in the Cottonwoods and 3-4 feet elsewhere.
+During the second half of March it snowed 3.5 feet in the Cottonwoods and 2 feet elsewhere.

 Area